 What is Drain Camera Inspection?

-Drain Camera Inspection is a diagnostic service that uses a small waterproof camera attached to a flexible cable to visually examine the inside of pipes and drains.
-The camera transmits live video to a monitor, allowing plumbers to identify blockages, cracks, tree roots, and other damage without excavation.
+Drain Camera Inspection is a diagnostic service that uses a small waterproof camera on a flexible cable to view inside pipes and drains, identifying blockages, damage, and other problems without digging or breaking walls.
+This technology helps plumbers locate issues accurately and plan repairs efficiently.

 Key Takeaways About Drain Camera Inspection

-• Uses a waterproof camera on a flexible cable to view pipe interiors in real time.
+• Uses a waterproof camera on a flexible cable to inspect pipes from the inside.

-• Identifies blockages, cracks, corrosion, and tree root intrusion without excavation.
+• Identifies blockages, cracks, tree roots, and other damage without excavation.

 • Saves time and money by pinpointing exact problem locations before repair work begins.